Gangut-class battleship: Postwar

 Sevastopol and Oktyabrskaya Revolyutsiya remained on the active list after the end of the war although little is known of their activities.
 Both were reclassified as 'school battleships' (uchebnyi lineinyi korabl) on 24 July 1954 and stricken on 17 February 1956.
 Their scrapping began that same year although Oktyabrskaya Revolyutsiya's hulk was still in existence in May 1958.

 After the war there were several plans, known as Project 27, to reconstruct Petropavlovsk (ex-Marat), using the bow of Frunze and moving her third turret to replace the first, but they were not accepted and were formally cancelled on 29 June 1948.
 She was renamed Volkhov, after the nearby river, on 28 November 1950 and served as a stationary training ship until stricken on 4 September 1953 and broken up afterwards.

 After World War II two of Frunze's turrets and their guns were used to rebuild the destroyed Coastal Defense Battery 30 (Maxim Gorky I) in Sevastopol.
-It remained in service with the Soviet Navy until 1997.
+It remained in service with the Soviet Navy and the Russian Navy until 1997.